primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.engine.min_liquidity_factor.md

 ## Engine.MIN\_LIQUIDITY\_FACTOR property

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Used to calculate minimum liquidity based on lowest decimals of risky/stable
+Used to calculate minimum liquidity based on lowest decimals of risky/stable.

 <b>Signature:</b>